lgtanimoto/CulturalCSBytes/API.md

 # API Reference

 This guide will detail what, when, and how to make specific API requests from the frontend to the backend.
 Please have the Milestone One Wireframe for reference.
+It also provides details on interpreting middleware errors (can happen in multiple routes).

+## Wireframe Walkthrough

-## 1. Welcome Page
+### 1. Welcome Page

 No API request from here.
 Everything here redirects to a new page.
 This can all be done on the frontend side of things:
 - **Login** - Redirects to the login form
 - **Create Account** - Redirects to the registration form
 - **About** - Redirects to the about page (if we have one)

-## 2. Student Account Creation
+### 2. Student Account Creation

+#### Registration

-The form is submitted when we click "OK".
+The form is submitted when we click **OK**.
 This is where we make an API request.
 We want to make the following request:

 ```
 POST http://localhost:3001/authentication/register